 plugin

-Typst is capable of interfacing with plugins compiled to WebAssembly.
+Typst WebAssembly plugins need to follow a specific protocol.
+To run as a plugin, a program needs to be compiled to a 32-bit shared WebAssembly library.
 Plugin functions may accept multiple byte buffers as arguments and return a single byte buffer.
 They should typically be wrapped in idiomatic Typst functions that perform the necessary conversions between native Typst types and bytes.

 Example